gitenter/gitenter/capsid/doc/rest-notes.md

 		+ Optimizing for replaceability
 	+ (Share with any service-oriented architecture)
 + Cons:
-	+ Complexity of more moving parts
+	+ Complexity of a distributed system
+		+ Hard to manage
+	+ Technically harder to handling deployment
+	+ Technically harder to handling testing
+	+ Technically harder for monitoring
+	+ distributed transaction
+	+ CAP theorem

-So it seems that microservice is no more than functionalization/modulization, but the communication in between is under HTTP protocol rather than cache of the same machine.
-The difference is doing that forces people to define clearer interfaces which (solidly) cannot be changed.
-It indeed can give us better flexibility to work on each part, the cutting (and interface design) become crucial, and doesn't share any flexibility at all.
++ (The communication in between is under network rather than function calls of the same machine.
+As network (WORLD wide web) is already build all abound the world, it technically makes the difference.)
++ (Doing that forces people to define clearer interfaces which (solidly) cannot be changed -- that is an sociology/human natural thing.)
++ (It indeed can give us better flexibility to work on each part, the cutting (and interface design) become crucial, and doesn't share any flexibility at all.)

+Decompositions similar to microservice (w/ comparison):

++ Shared libraries
+	+ Cons compare to microservice:
+		+ Same language/platform, so lost true technology heterogeneity.
+		+ Hard to scale part.
+		+ Always need to deploy the entire system (unless do dynamical link).
+		+ Obvious seams/division of the system are not built into library boundary.
+	+ Shared pros:
+		+ Reusability
++ Modules
+	+ (Definition:) modular decomposition techniques provided by specific programming languages.
+		+ Java - Open Source Gateway Initiative (OSGI): A framework under Eclipse which can retrofit modules in Java.
+		+ Erlang
+	+ Cons:
+		+ Enforce module lifecycle management without enough support in the language itself.
+So extra works need to be done for module isolation.

 ### (Theoretical) Design principles of a RESTful Service